Contact: email@example.com for speaking engagments and interviews

 “Embrace the Legacy” concert series designed to educate adults about Paramount at the Timothy Wooden Building/North Shore Academy of the Arts (Thanks to Barbara Krause and Grafton Area Live Arts)

-“Paramount Blues Festival” at the Cedarburg Cultural Center featuring Ann Rabson, Fruitland Jackson, and a Paramount panel discussion
+Angie pitches the “Paramount Blues Festival” to the Cedarburg Cultural Center.
+Angie helped plan the event featuring Ann Rabson, Fruitland Jackson, and a Paramount panel discussion

 Ad Hoc Committee forms to discuss the possibilities of incorporating the Paramount theme into the downtown redevelopment and Grafton’s identity.
 Ad Hoc Committee Members Present: Jim Brunnquell, Jim Grant, Angela Mack, Tom Sweet, Melissa Schmitz, Darrell Hofland, and Michael Rambousek.
 Discussion begins about creating a Paramount music society of sorts

 Paramount GIG (Grooves in Grafton) begins to form and later brings “the mobile museum” to area banks, businesses, and the library to educate the community.
 (Thanks to Missy Schmitz)

 Grafton Blues Association begins to form out of members from the Grafton Jaycees

 Paramount GIG presents “A Dance With Early Jazz” to raise funds for the etching of artists into the Walk of Fame

 July 2006 ParamountsHome wins the annual Wisconsin Historical Society website award